Quick links: Research | Teaching | Staff

 Lecturer in Human Resource Management

 Christina joined Birmingham Business School in 2013.
 She received her PhD from Warwick Business School, University of Warwick.
 She is interested in comparative employment relations, global labour governance and corporate social responsibility.
-She has received funding from the Onassis Public Benefit Foundation, the ESRC, Warwick Business School and TURI (Trade Union related ...
+She has received funding from the Onassis Public Benefit Foundation, the ESRC, Warwick Business School and TURI (Trade Union related Research ...

 Telephone +44 (0) 1214145257